 (a) by a relevant acquisition referred to in section 164 a person has acquired a further interest in a landholder; and

-(b) it is contemplated that the acquirer or a person that under section 162 is related to the acquirer (a “related person”) will acquire more of such interests in the landholder.
+(b) it is contemplated that the acquirer or a person that under section 162 is related to the acquirer (a related person) will acquire more of such interests in the landholder.

-(2) The Commissioner may, on application made by a person mentioned in subsection (3), approve the lodgment of periodical statements in respect of particular approved periods (a “relevant period”).
+(2) The Commissioner may, on application made by a person mentioned in subsection (3), approve the lodgment of periodical statements in respect of particular approved periods (a relevant period).

 (3) The persons that may apply are —